 Some debt collectors including some credit card companies will try to bully you into making a payment by threatening to garnish your wages.
 If this is happening to you, it's important for you to understand the laws around wage garnishment, how having your wages garnished can impact your credit report, and what you can do to help protect your income from creditors.

 The Legality of Wage Garnishment

 Don't Ignore a Lawsuit

-If you are served with legal documents about a lawsuit, it's in your best interests to contact an attorney.
+If you are served with legal documents about a lawsuit, it's in your best interest to contact an attorney.
 Don't ignore the lawsuit as doing so will only hurt you.
 If you don't show up to court as the defendant, then the plaintiff (the credit card company who filed the lawsuit) can have a default judgment entered in their favor.
 This means you automatically owe whatever amount the creditor sued you for and the court decides how to get the money from you, possibly through wage garnishment.

 If you receive a notice from your employer about your wages being garnished but were never served with lawsuit papers, you should immediately contact a lawyer.
 Chances are good that the creditor, in this case, the credit card company, didn't follow the correct process and you may be able to get the judgment overturned.

 Wage Garnishment and Your Credit Report

 When a creditor sues you and wins, a judgment is entered on your credit report and remains on there for seven years from the date of filing.
 As time passes, this judgment will impact your numerical credit score less and less but will be visible to future creditors for years.
 This could impact your ability to open other credit cards, get a mortgage, or buy or lease a car will be seriously affected as a consequence of the judgement.

 Protecting Your Wages From Creditors